 There are different organs that get affected due to cystic fibrosis.
 The most commonly affected organs include:

-Lungs are mainly affected during cystic fibrosis.
+Lungs are mainly affected by cystic fibrosis.
 The heavy mucus clogs your lungs and makes it difficult for you to breathe.

 Mucus accumulation in the liver can hamper the normal functioning of your liver.